chaulapatrice/calendar-app/README.md

   };
 ```
 In the code above we are making a `POST` request to `/events/<str:calendar_id>/create/` endpoint we create in the API.
-We enoode the `calendaId` because some calendars can have an id like `foo#bar`.
+We encode the `calendaId` because some calendars can have an id like `foo#bar`.
 If we don't encode, it will break
 Django's URL scheme.

 We have defined our utility functionality.
 Next we define our event handler